-Barring the recent "layoffs" of pranksters Rahul Ligma and Daniel Johnson, the Silicon Valley tidal wave of tech carnage is very real indeed.
-Assuming 10% of the Valley is laid-off, the economic impact of this bust cycle will be painful.
+Barring the recent "layoffs" of pranksters Rahul Ligma and Daniel Johnson, the Silicon Valley tidal wave of tech carnage is very real.
+Assuming 10% of the Valley is laid off, the economic impact of this bust cycle will be painful.
+It will hit workers hard first, with service business like restaurants, retail and ultimately real estate next.
 As the old adage goes, if your neighbor loses her job it is a recession; if you lose your job it is a depression.
 Time to head for higher ground.

 Ten percent might be a significant understatement of what is about to occur in Silicon Valley.
 Typically these boom/bust cycles wipe out 30% or more of the carrying tech employment scene.
 To the upside, it also typically spawns new companies, ideas, and industries...but that is far, far down the road at this point.
 Amazon, Meta, Twitter, and Google are all cycling up MASSIVE layoffs, to the tune of well over 25,000 employees in the "Bay Area," while non-monopolies with less defensive business models are shedding employees like snake skin.
 The worst is yet to come.